-Ajax was developed by Microsoft outlook web applications in 1999 but the complete usage of Ajax came into the picture after 6 years.
-The name Ajax was named by Jesse James Garrett in February 2005.
-Before the naming of Ajax, it is called an XML HttpRequest scripting object which runs as MSXML library.
+Ajax was developed by Microsoft outlook web applications in 1999, but Ajax’s complete usage came into the picture after 6 years.
+Jesse James Garrett named the name Ajax in February 2005.
+Before the naming of Ajax, an XML HttpRequest scripting object runs as an MSXML library.

-Let us know each and every minute detail about Ajax, uses, how it works, advantages and disadvantages below
+Let us know each and every minute detail about Ajax, its uses, how it works, advantages and disadvantages below.

 - Understanding Synchronous Vs Asynchronous and getting knowledge of classic web application model

 - Learn how Ajax operates with a database